AdobeDocs/certification.en/help/certifications/aam/aam-p-business.md

 ---
-title: Adobe Audience Manager Business Practitioner Professional Certification
+title: Business Practitioner Professional Certification
-description: Learn how to become certified as an Adobe Audience Manager Business Practitioner professional.
+description: Learn how to become certified as an Adobe [!DNL Audience Manager] Business Practitioner professional.
 solution: Audience Manager
 role: Developer
 badge: label="Exam AD0-E458" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Audience Manager Business Practitioner professional
+# Certification journey for Adobe [!DNL Audience Manager] Business Practitioner professional

-Learn how to become certified as an Adobe Audience Manager Business Practitioner professional.
+Learn how to become certified as an [!DNL Audience Manager] Business Practitioner professional.

-## Minimum experience:
+## Minimum experience

 You should have a basic understanding of data flows, business objectives and KPIs, with some experience around data analytics and strategies